ocseal/cargotracker/README.md

 To run using Maven with Open Liberty and PostgreSQL, follow these steps:

 * Get the project source code and ensure that you have Docker installed.
-* Download the PostgreSQL 42.4.0 JDBC driver .jar from [the PostgreSQL website](https://jdbc.postgresql.org/download.html)
 * Ensure you are running Java SE 8 or Java SE 11 (IBM Semeru recommended with Open Liberty: https://developer.ibm.com/languages/java/semeru-runtimes/downloads/ -> "Java 11" from the version dropdown menu.
 * Make sure JAVA_HOME is set.
-* Navigate to the cargotracker directory and access the server.xml located in src/main/liberty/config.
-* Change the filler file path for the PostgreSQL library (Line 110) to your unique file path.
 * Run the following Docker command to start the PostgreSQL Docker container: `docker run --name postgres-container -p 5432:5432 -e POSTGRES_HOST_AUTH_METHOD=password -e POSTGRES_USER=admin -e POSTGRES_PASSWORD=adminpwd -e POSTGRES_DB=postgres -d postgres:14.4`
-* Return to the cargotracker directory and run the application with Liberty Maven Plugin: `mvn -P openliberty liberty:dev -DserverStartTimeout=300`.
+* Go to the cargotracker directory and run the application with Liberty Maven Plugin: `mvn -P openliberty liberty:dev -DserverStartTimeout=300`.

-_NOTE: OL currently cannot search for JDBC drivers using variable substitution.
-The user will be required to manually change the PostgreSQL .jar file path in the server.xml to their unique file path in order for the application to start._

 You can safely ignore the shrinkwrap features warning, the AggregateObjectMapping nested foreign key warning, and the JMS listener warnings as these don’t affect the application functionality.

 * The application should start without any additional errors and you can view it at http://localhost:8080/cargo-tracker.

 To set up in Eclipse, follow these steps: